AbhigyanBafna/2yearsOfLabs/SY/Python/README.md

 	[calculatorV1.py](https://github.com/AbhigyanBafna/brain2/blob/main/SY/Python/calculatorV1.py)

-8. Typecasting is the conversion of one data type into another data type.
+8. **Typecasting** is the conversion of one data type into another data type. **User input** can be taken using the input() function.
+This returns a string value and hence if required we need to typecast them.
 Python supports a wide variety of typecasting functions like

 	1. int()
 	2. float()